m-ramzan-dev/m-ramzan-dev/README.md

 🚀 About Me

 I’m passionate about crafting innovative solutions that solve real-world problems.
 With expertise in hybrid mobile app development using Flutter and full-stack web development, I deliver seamless, high-performance applications.
-My proficiency spans Dart, JavaScript, TypeScript, PHP, Java, Kotlin, and Python, complemented by skills in API development, database management, and cloud technologies.
+My proficiency spans Dart, JavaScript, TypeScript, PHP, Java and Kotlin, complemented by skills in API development, database management, and cloud technologies.

 I thrive in dynamic environments, leveraging Agile methodologies, version control, and continuous integration to ensure robust and efficient development processes.
 My goal is to create fast, reliable, and user-centric applications tailored to your business needs.